li-yanhao/neif/README.md

 Parameters:

-- img_ref: np.ndarray,
+- `img_ref`: np.ndarray.
 Reference image of size (C, H, W)

-- img_mov: np.ndarray
+- `img_mov`: np.ndarray.
 Moving image of size (C, H, W)

-- w: int
+- `w`: int.
 Block size

-- T: int
+- `T`: int.
 Threshold for separating the entries for low and high frequency DCT coefficents

-- th: int
+- `th`: int.
 Thickness of surrounding ring for matching

-- q: float
+- `q`: float.
 Percentile of blocks used for estimation

-- bins: int
+- `bins`: int.
 Number of bins

-- s: int
+- `s`: int.
 Half of search range for patch matching.
   Note that the range of a squared search region window = search_range * 2 + 1

-- f: int
+- `f`: int.
 The scale factor if estimate noise at a higher scale.
 Basically the block pairs of size `f*w` are selected, then are downscaled at size `w`, and finally the noise variance is estimated from the high frequencies of the downscaled block pairs.

 ## Demo